danishsheikh1122/multi-store/README.md

 ## created store changer component

 - we've used shadcn comboboox to immplement this component and user can create a new store and the automatically gets redirected to the store dashborad

+## billboard component created
+- all routes of billboard component and ui also created

+## categories component created
+- all routes of categories component and ui also created